MUDE-2025/PA1.3/README.md

 You pass this PA if you:
 - Uploaded a dummy file as part of exercise 1
+- The notebook of exercise 2 runs without errors
-- Complete the two tasks in exercise 3
+- Complete the two tasks in exercise 3 successfully

 For the fundamental programming concepts there are two exercises: